- Silvia Farag

 If you try some of the protecting ones and your wife says, “Don’t patronize me!” then you can openly share that you’re trying to lead because she has expressed that she wants you to make decisions, be involved and whatever else she has said.
 But I can assure you that this reaction is better than the anger that you will get from a wife who feels that you never have her back.

 If you are uncomfortable making decisions for your wife’s benefit because this seems chauvinistic, think of it as caretaking plain and simple.
 I have said before, to treat your spouse as well you treat your kids.
 If your child said, “But I don’t want to brush my teeth!” you would still make sure they brushed their teeth.
-Yet when your exhausted wife says, “But I have to do one more thing,” you say, “Okay” and go back into the world of your phone.
+Yet, when your exhausted wife says, “But I have to do one more thing,” you say, “Okay” and go back into the world of your phone.
 What if you said, “Come to bed and I will rub your back and then you can get the sleep you need?”
 This would be loving, caretaking, and protecting.
 If you do it for your kids, why not for your wife?
 I have observed that in strong marriages, the love that the man feels for his wife needs to be analogous to the overpowering love that the woman feels for their kids.
+Since she is the heartbeat of the home and needs this nourishment from you.

 Sometimes women are uncomfortable being cared for many reasons stemming from childhood.
 They usually secretly want to be taken care of and protected, and they will say things like: